-Absentee Ballot Application, Special Election, Council District 29, February 12, 2019
+Absentee Ballot Application, Special Runoff Election for Council District 29

 Absentee Ballots must be received BY MAIL at the Election Commission office (P.O.
 Box 650 Nashville, TN 37202-0650) by Election Day in order to be counted.